1989 San Diego Chargers season: Departures and arrivals

 Having passed for 2,388 yards the previous season, third worst in the league, San Diego sought a new quarterback during the offseason.
 Chargers' owner Alex Spanos had mentioned Jim McMahon as a possible acquisition as early as March.
 McMahon had won a Super Bowl ring four seasons previously, but had proven injury-prone since then.
 San Diego were still linked with McMahon during the draft, and eventually worked out a deal on August 18, with McMahon's relationship with Chicago head coach Mike Ditka having deteriorated substantially.
 Chicago received a conditional pick in the following year's draft.
 This proved to be a second-round pick.
 Two quarterbacks from the previous season, meanwhile, left the team.
 Babe Laufenberg, who had started the first six games, was released in April; Mark Malone, starter in eight games, was re-signed in July but released in August after McMahon was acquired.

 The running back position also saw significant upheaval, prompted by Gary Anderson's season-long holdout.
 Anderson, who was coming off a 1,000-yard season, asked that his wages be increased from $400,000 per season to $1 million.
 The Chargers' highest offer was $700,000.
 As the holdout dragged on, San Diego made lower offers, while refusing Anderson's trade requests.
 By October 21, the player had sold his home in San Diego, resolving not to play there again.
 After sitting out the entire year, he signed for the Buccaneers in April 1990.
 Also at the running back position, the versatile Lionel James was cut shortly before the season started, backup Barry Redden was traded to Cleveland, and former Super Bowl winner Timmy Smith came in as a free agent only to be cut.
-8th-year running back Darrin Nelson came in in a mid-season trade.
+8th-year running back Darrin Nelson came in as a mid-season trade.
 He arrived from Dallas in exchange for a mid-round draft pick, after stating he'd sooner retire than play for the Cowboys.